Meteor-Community-Packages/meteor-collection-extensions/README.md

 * [ ] `ongoworks:security`
 * [ ] `sewdn:collection-behaviours`

+Create tests.

+## Contributing

-If you are interested in using this package in your package, let me know and I will add it to this list.
+If you are interested in using this package in your package, let me know and I will add it to the Todo list.

 ## License